KimLensico/reading-notes/coders_computer.md

   - manages text/files
 - __IDE__
   - a text editor, a file manager, a compiler, and a debugger all in one software package.

+_Overall it's important to see what allows you to be the most efficient at coding.
+Choosing one might change the outcome compared to another.
+While they all work similar enough, it's important to find the one (or multiple if you switch off) that shows you the results and functions you're looking for as a coder. _